Skip navigation

 Causes

 Obstructive uropathy occurs when urine cannot drain through the urinary tract.
-Urine backs up into the kidney and causes it to become swollen.
+Urine backs up into the kidneys and may cause them to become swollen.
 This condition is known as hydronephrosis.

 Obstructive uropathy can affect one or both kidneys.
 It can occur suddenly or be a long-term problem.